vanshkumar/spaced-writing/PRD.md

   - Excludes notes with `snoozed_until > today`.
 - Daily sample (persisted):
   - On first open each day (or date change), shuffle all eligible and take the first `dailyCount` (default 10).
 Persist only their paths and the total for that day.
-  - The day’s deck is stable; it does not backfill mid‑day if you snooze/delete/rename or add new notes.
+- The day’s deck is persisted (no auto-resample); creating adds to deck (+N), snooze/delete remove from deck (−N), and rename updates the stored path.
   - Snooze or delete removes the note from today’s deck.
 Rename updates the stored path.
 - Empty state appears when you advance past the last item or remove the remaining ones.
 “Reset today’s deck” replaces today’s sample with a fresh one.
 - Index‑based navigation; Previous only moves back within items already seen today.